niklaslong/simplabs.github.io/blog/_posts/2018-02-06-shunting-webhooks-in-phoenix.md

 end
 ```

 The core components of a Phoenix appplication are plugs.
 This includes Endpoints, Routers and Controllers.
 There are two flavors of `Plug`, function plugs and module plugs.
-We'll be using the latter in this example, but I highly suggest checking out the docs here: add link to docs.
+We'll be using the latter in this example, but I highly suggest checking out the [docs](https://hexdocs.pm/plug/readme.html).

 Let's examine the code above, you'll notice there a two functions already defined:
-* `init/1` which initializes any arguments or options to be passed to `call/2` (executed at compile time).
+* `init/1` which initializes any arguments or options to be passed to `call/2` (executed at compile time)
-* `call/2` which transforms the connection (it's actually a simple function plug and is executed at run time).
+* `call/2` which transforms the connection (it's actually a simple function plug and is executed at run time)

 Both of these need to be implemented in a module plug.
 Let's modify `call/2` to match the `addition` event in the request payload and change the request path to the route we defined for addition: